 So what gives, nothing other than volume at the top end.
 I have the same issue with the power consumption of the Play:1, if the volume is above 80% the unit requires more power than what can be supplied.
 This causes sound distortion and is demonstrated in one of the videos that inspired me to do this hack in the first place (Sonos PLAY:1 USB powered, how-to!!).
 Anything above 80% volume is really kicking it in the first place so I’m not troubled by this compromise.

 The wireless performance of a portable Play:1 is really impressive.
 I moved it throughout the house and garden and I’ve yet to experience the Play:1 stop streaming due to connectivity issues.
-This in part is down to the quality of my home network but credit where credit is due Sonos have done a great job here.
+This in part is down to the quality of my home network but credit, where credit is due Sonos, has done a great job here.
 When I travel, I travel with my trusted MiFi device.
 It replicates my home SSID.
 This means any of my devices connect just like they would at home and don’t need any more config.
-I could therefore take my Sonos speaker with me when on the road, staying away or travelling, assuming you have an amazing data plan or a music library accessible by the Sonos speaker!
+I could, therefore, take my Sonos speaker with me when on the road, staying away or travelling, assuming you have an amazing data plan or a music library accessible by the Sonos speaker!

 Hacking apart the Sonos Play:1

 I won’t detail the specific steps involved, in part, I don’t want to be hit with the bill for replacement Sonos speakers.
 But also because I managed perfectly by watching two YouTube videos – Sonos PLAY:1 USB powered, how-to!! and Howto open Sonos PLAY:1 – Part 1.
 Happy for you to reach out to me for any questions or help if you’re trying this out yourself.